kellymakesstuff/spork/readme.md

 ## Overview

-**FORK**
+**SPORK**

-FORK is a simple to use application to find your new favorite recipes.
+SPORK is a simple to use application to find your new favorite recipes.
 Search for easy at-home recipes by key word.
 Find substitutions for common ingredients.
 Add your own personal recipes to our database.

 ### Team Members